rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 ## Terminology

 Strongly-Typed vs. Weakly-Typed - A strongly-typed programming language enforces a type discipline.
-A weakly-typed programming language does not enforce any type disciplines.
+A weakly-typed programming language *does not* enforce any type disciplines.
 Take a look at the examples below.

 Examples
-Below is a code sample in Java that would not compile:
+Below is a code sample in Java that would *not* compile:

 ```java
 int x = 5;
 x = "hello";
 ```

 This is an example of Java having strongly-typed data types.
-If you declare a variable an int, then it will always be an int.
+If you declare a variable an `int`, then it will always be an int.
 In contrast JavaScript has very limited typing of variables.

 ```javasript
 var x = 5;